NescienceSoftware/Nescience-Indexing-CLI/README.md

 ###### Initial Setup
 1. Start up "Nescience_Rebalance.exe" using the shortcut in the first folder, or directly with the executable.

 2. When prompted, type "Gemini" as your exchange selection.
-(Any previous naming scheme works)

 3. Enter your API Key and API Secret when prompted.